MediaBrowser/plugin.video.emby/README.md

 Have a look at the [Github Issues Page](https://github.com/croneter/PlexKodiConnect/issues).
 Before you open your own issue, please read [How to report a bug](https://github.com/croneter/PlexKodiConnect/wiki/How-to-Report-A-Bug).

-### PKC Wiki & Frequently Asked Questions
-The [Wiki can be found here](https://github.com/croneter/PlexKodiConnect/wiki) and will hopefully answer all your questions.
-You can even edit the wiki yourself!

 ### Credits